GiovanniZotta/fog_cloud_project/deployment/roles/master-init/README.md

 common
 =========

-This role contains the instructions needed to setup an Openstack instance in order to be a Kubernetes worker node
+This role contains the instructions needed to setup a Kubernetes Master node

 Requirements
 ------------

-To run this role it is necessary to have an Openstack instance running Ubuntu
+To run this role it is necessary to have run the install-worker-node role and common role on the target machine.